Finalists - Innovation in Projects Award 2022

-Sponsored by Provek
+Sponsored by RLB

 In each existing entry, our judges will be looking for projects or programmes that demonstrate progressive, diverse and innovative approaches to project delivery, including techniques, processes or methods, that have directly contributed to successful project outcomes.

 Because all entries are automatically put forward for this award, there is no need to submit any additional material to ensure your entry is included.
 The judges will purely use stage one written submissions to choose their winner for this award, who will be announced on the night.

 Congratulations to all our finalists listed in this category below ...

 PROJECT: Atkins Vulnerability Research / Atkins - Cyber Resilience Programme (CRP)

 ENTERED BY: Jipin Jomon, Atkins a member of the SNC Lavalin Group

 Working in collaboration with the Ministry of Defence (MoD) as part of the Cyber Resilience Programme, and with flexibility to explore innovations, Atkins established the Vulnerability Research (VR) project.
 Transformational and pioneering, VR built a novel capability to utilise ethical hacker expertise and experience to find vulnerabilities before they could be exploited, substantially reducing the MoD's cyber security risk.
 Pushing boundaries, collaborating and communicating with various global organisations, exploring innovations, proving concept, demonstrating results and quantifying benefits, the VR project has reduced cyber risk at pace, contributing to improved cyber and information security nationally.

 The Ministry of Defence (MoD) recognises the threat to cyber safety is constantly evolving and, in response, established the Cyber Resilience Programme (CRP) to:

 - Improve cyber culture and awareness across Defence